hashkat/hashkat/docs/tutorial01.md

 ## What is the Kinetic Monte Carlo (KMC) Method?

-The Kinetic Monte Carlo (KMC) Method carries out a simulation where the rate of which time is increased by is influenced by the cummulative rate function of the rates within the system.
+The Kinetic Monte Carlo (KMC) Method carries out a simulation where the change in simulation time is influenced by the cumulative rate function of the rates within the system.

 For ***#k@***, we have **R**, the cummulative rate function, which is the sum of the agent add rate, tweet rate, follow rate, and retweet rate.